Jun 26, 2024

 This lends a significant advantage to the proposition of cloud marketplaces.

-1. Faster evaluation for software procured through cloud marketplaces
+1. Faster software evaluation through pre-qualified vendors

 A histogram showing the top procurement priorities of software buyers